Who’s the highest-paid player in Denver, and how big is their payroll? Take a look at the Nuggets contracts on the books this season.

 But Nuggets fans will also tell you that postseason success isn’t guaranteed.

 Jamal Murray and Michael Porter Jr. returned from significant injuries this year, providing the team with a much needed-offensive boost and helping Jokić carry the load.
-Murray missed the entire 2021-22 season with a torn ACL, while Porter Jr. missed most of the season with a back injury.
+Murray missed the entire 2021-22 season with a torn ACL, while Porter missed most of the season with a back injury.
 And while injury concerns seem to be behind the two Nuggets’ key players, the team is also facing several financial challenges surrounding them.

 Murray’s scoring prowess and clutch postseason performances have proven crucial to the team’s success.
 However, after signing a 25% rookie max extension for five years and over $158 million, Murray still becomes an unrestricted free agent in 2025.
-And while Michael Porter Jr is locked in with the squad until 2027, injuries have suppressed his limitless potential; he’s missed over 100 games in his NBA career thus far.
+And while MPJ is locked in with the squad until 2027, injuries have suppressed his limitless potential; he’s missed over 100 games in his NBA career thus far.

 Denver Nuggets Contracts & Salaries 2022-23